Quality service from expert local contractors at

 Walnut Cabinets

 Walnut wood has a smooth, fine, and straight grain.
-Unlike the warm yellow and red tones found in many other common hardwoods, walnut tends to have cooler, grayer undertones, ranging in color from chocolate to light, greyish red-brown.
+Unlike the warm yellow and red tones found in many other common hardwoods, walnut tends to have cooler, grayer undertones, ranging in color from chocolate to light, greyish-red-brown.
+As it ages, it mellows and lightens.

 Pecan

-Choosing the Right Color for Kitchen Cabinets in NY
+Choosing the Right Color for Kitchen Cabinets

 Cabinets are a significant visual part of almost any kitchen, making them a major design component.